CodeYourFuture/syllabus-archive/CONTRIBUTING.md

 ## Add new modules or lessons

-The repo is stuctured as `module-name\lesson-number` - add your content in the correct file.
+The repo is stuctured as `module-name\week-number` - add your content in the correct file.

 If you've added a new file, then Add it as new entry in [SUMMARY.md](https://github.com/Code-Your-Future/syllabus/blob/master/SUMMARY.md).

 If the module contains many individual markdown files, add them as nested bullets under the main README.

 ## A Lesson template